Demvok/LikeBot/README.md

 ### TO DO:

 ##### Account health system - stage 1
-- !!!!!
-Try to cache entity object
-- !!!
-Rework caching to be on task scope
 - Map chat_id to chat username and include this to channel parser
 - Add chat "opening" before reacting?
 - fix proxy load balancing